confusedDip/Blockchain-Learning/Solidity101.md

 bytes public myBytes = "My name is Souradip";
 ```

+## Solidity Functions

-**Solidity Functions:**  In Solidity, functions are written with a `function` keyword.
+In Solidity, functions are written with a `function` keyword.
 An example of a function signature could look like:

 ```solidity
 function myFunction (uint _localVar) public {...}